 Consider the curriculum

 The curriculum is one of the most important things we examine when we’re looking into schools for our children.
-It’s the foundation for their daily routines and what they’re learning is so important to us.
+It’s the foundation for their daily routines and what they’re learning is so important to us and their development.
 There are many different type of curriculum out there.
 STEM and STEAM curriculums seam to be the most popular these days.
 They focus on science, technology, engineering and math which allow kids to build the necessary skills they’ll need to be successful in the future.
 La Petite Academy offers a STEM-inspired curriculum for infants through Junior Kindergarten.